 Does it cost anything to obtain a Director ID?

-It is free to apply for your Director ID, online with the myGovID app.
+It is free to apply for your Director ID, you can do it online with the myGovID app.

 Can my BAS or ASIC agent apply for a Director ID on my behalf?